ToF-/Rent/Forth/ForthStory.md

 Planning a rent at a given time for a given duration and price, amounts to:

 - update the current profit value at the *start time*
 - update the plan at the end time with the value of *profit* + *price*

 Let's write a test:

     ." planning rent t d p update plan at t+d with profit + p" CR INITIALIZE
-    500 PROFIT !
     500 10 PLAN!
     10 7 450  RENT
     17 PLAN@  950 ?S

 Our definition of `RENT` should update profit, add it to the price then update the plan at the end time:

-    : RENT ( st du pr -- update plan according to rent )
+    : RENT ( t d p -- update plan according to rent )
         ROT DUP CASH
         SWAP PROFIT @ +
         -ROT + PLAN! ;

 Now we can verify our algorithm.
-Supposing that `CASH` and `RENT` operations are performed in the right order, we obtain the maximum profit:
+By performing `CASH` and `RENT` operations in sequence, we obtain the maximum profit:

     ." maximize profit from cash and rent operations" CR INITIALIZE